We are neighbors in Seongsu-dong.

 How much waste do you think a single cup of coffee generates?
 Takeout cups, straws, paper towels…

 Space Wadizcafes in Seongsu-dong launched the “Green Exchange” project to raise awareness about the environmental issues associated with coffee grounds as waste and to share ways to repurpose them as a resource.
-When coffee grounds collected from each café were brought WadizSpace Wadiz, they were exchanged for pencils made from coffee grounds.
-Each pencil uses 20g of coffee grounds, and since a single cup of coffee produces about 15g of grounds, it’s truly a fascinating creative world where you can enjoy a cup of coffee and make a pencil—killing two birds with one stone!
+Cafés brought their used coffee grounds Wadiz, where they were exchanged for pencils made from the grounds.
+Each pencil uses 20 grams of coffee grounds, and since a single cup of coffee produces about 15 grams of grounds, it’s truly a wonderful, creative world where you can enjoy a cup of coffee and make a pencil—killing two birds with one stone!

 On my way WadizSpace Wadiz, I easily found a café that partners with Green Exchange.
 Here, anyone can pick up coffee grounds.

-This is the Green Exchange 🌿
+This is the Green Currency Exchange 🌿

 Now, just insert the pencil lead and let it dry thoroughly, and you’ll have a sturdy pencil.